Code of Conduct

 14. Privacy and confidentiality protection

-14.1.
-Members shall respect the constitutional right of internet users to personal privacy and privacy of communications.
+1. 14.1.
+Members shall respect the constitutional right of End-Users to personal privacy and to the privacy of their communications.

-14.4.
-Members shall only disclose confidential information if obliged to do so in terms of law or with the prior written consent of the Data Subject.
+4. 14.4.
+Members shall only disclose confidential information if obliged to do so in terms of South African law or with the prior written consent of the Data Subject.

-14.5.
-Nothing in this Code of Conduct shall be construed or interpreted as requiring any Member to provide information which is, in fact, confidential or commercially sensitive without such Member receiving written undertakings in respect of the protection of such information.
+5. 14.5.
+NothinginthisCodeofConductshallbeconstruedorinterpretedasrequiringanyMemberto provide information which is, in fact, confidential or commercially sensitive without such Member receiving written undertakings in respect of the protection of such information.

 15. Copyright and Intellectual Property Protection